Mean Streets: Plot

-Charlie Cappa, a young Italian-American in the Little Italy neighborhood of New York City, is hampered by his feeling of responsibility toward his reckless younger friend John "Johnny Boy" Civello, a small-time gambler and ne'er-do-well who refuses to work and owes money to many loan sharks.
-Charlie is also having a secret affair with Johnny's cousin Teresa, who has epilepsy and is ostracized because of her condition—especially by Charlie's Uncle Giovanni, a powerful mafioso.
-Giovanni wants Charlie to distance himself from Johnny, saying "honorable men go with honorable men."
+Charlie Cappa, a young Italian American in the Little Italy neighborhood of New York City, is hampered by his feeling of responsibility toward his reckless younger friend John "Johnny Boy" Civello, a small-time gambler and degenerate who refuses to work and owes money to many loan sharks.
+Charlie is also having a secret affair with Johnny's cousin Teresa, who has epilepsy and is ostracized because of her condition—especially by Charlie's Uncle Giovanni, a powerful mafioso, and is told to stay away from her.
+Giovanni also wants Charlie to distance himself from Johnny, saying that "honorable men go with honorable men".

 Charlie is torn between his devout Catholicism and his illicit Mafia work for Giovanni.
 Johnny becomes increasingly self-destructive and disrespectful of his Mafia-connected creditors.
 Failing to receive redemption in the Church, Charlie seeks it through sacrificing himself on Johnny's behalf.
-At a bar, a loan shark named Michael comes looking for Johnny to pay up.
-To his surprise, Johnny insults him.
+At Tony's bar, a loan shark and friend named Michael comes looking for Johnny again to pay his debts; he has been doing so for a few days and is becoming increasingly frustrated, thinking that Johnny is taking advantage of him and that he is not going to pay up, with Charlie promising to convince Johnny.

+To his surprise, Johnny insults him and tells him that he is not going to pay back the money.
 Michael lunges at Johnny, who pulls a gun.
 After a tense standoff, Michael walks away and Charlie convinces Johnny that they should leave town for a brief period.
 Teresa insists on coming with them.
 Charlie borrows a car and they drive off, leaving the neighborhood without incident.

-A car that has been following them suddenly pulls up, with Michael at the wheel and his henchman, Jimmy Shorts, in the backseat.
-Jimmy fires several shots at Charlie's car, hitting Johnny in the neck and Charlie in the hand, causing Charlie to crash the car into a fire hydrant.
-Johnny is seen in an alleyway staggering toward a white light which is revealed to be a police car.
-Charlie gets out of the crashed vehicle and kneels in the spurting water from the hydrant, dazed and bleeding.
+A car that has been following them suddenly pulls up with Michael at the wheel and his henchman, Jimmy Shorts, in the backseat.
+Jimmy fires several shots at Charlie's car, hitting Johnny in the neck and Charlie in the arm, causing Charlie to crash the car into a fire hydrant.
+Teresa is injured in the crash.
+Johnny is seen in an alley staggering toward a white light that is revealed to be a police car, and Charlie gets out of the crashed vehicle and kneels in the water spurting from the hydrant, dazed and bleeding.
 Paramedics take Teresa and Charlie away while Johnny's fate remains unknown.